Omega Bumper Automatic Cal.331 14ct 1946

 Since the company was founded in 1848, Omega has pioneered a huge range of technical innovations in watchmaking.
 Britain’s Royal Flying Corps chose Omega watches in 1917 as official timekeepers for its pilots and again in 1940, RAF Pilots watches were supplied by Omega.
 The 1940s also saw the first tourbillon wristwatch and the first of the famous Seamaster watches, whilst the 1950s and ’60s introduced the legendary Constellation, Speedmaster, Seamaster 300 and Railmaster.
 Over the years, everyone from John F. Kennedy to Elvis wore Omega watches on official duties.
 What’s more, in 1962 astronaut Wally Schirra took his Omega Speedmaster into space on NASA’s Mercury Sigma 7 mission and in 1969, two Omega Speedmasters landed on the moon, worn by Neil Armstrong and Buzz Aldrin.

 A beautiful, completely original, unrestored and untouched early Omega bumper automatic gentleman’s dress watch in 14ct yellow gold from 1946.
-This watch is simply wonderful with a beautiful camel colored, original dial.
-This watch is outstanding, calibre 331 bumper automatic movement, in particular, is in spectacular condition.
+This watch is simply wonderful and carries a beautiful camel coloured, original dial.
+The Calibre 331 bumper automatic movement, in particular, is in spectacular condition.

-The dial is signed with an applied yellow gold Omega brand, with ‘Omega’ and ‘Automatic’ below.
+The dial is simply signed with an applied yellow gold Omega brand, with ‘Omega’ and ‘Automatic’ below.

 Please note, studio lights, professional-grade digital cameras, and macro lenses can be very unkind to an unrestored vintage watch dial.
 Also the dial here measures less than 1.25 inches across, so the image you’re seeing may be between 5 – 25 times larger than the watch itself.
 Therefore please keep in mind you are seeing many tiny flaws which cannot be seen, or will be very hard to see with the naked eye, even under close examination.
 Suffice to say, on the wrist, in natural light, this dial looks much better and carries a great deal more charm than the photographs portray.